Surfside condominium collapse: Subsidence

 Distinct from possible construction defects, an analysis of European Remote-Sensing Satellite data by Florida International University indicates that the building had been sinking during the 1990s at a significant rate of about 2 mm per year.
 While 97 percent of Miami Beach had been stable, 1,555 of 18,949 points in Miami Beach had been sinking, at a rate of less than 1 mm per year.
 A building collapse due to sinking is likely only if parts are sinking at different rates, creating tensions that weaken the structure, known as differential settlement.
 The researchers noted that other overbuilt areas were sinking at a significantly faster rate, such as on the artificial islands in Biscayne Bay – up to 3.8 mm per year.

 Damage caused by construction on adjacent site

 On June 28, 2021, The New York Times reported that the secretary of the resident-led association that managed Champlain Towers South contacted the town building department in early 2019 about resident concerns that their building's structural integrity was affected by the construction next door at the Eighty Seven Park condo development.
 The project broke ground in early 2016 and was completed in late 2019.
+The Miami Herald also reported on the possible connection between the driving of sheet pilings during the construction of Eighty Seven Park and the collapse.
 No known engineering records suggest a connection between Eighty Seven Park construction and any damage at Champlain Towers.

 Impact

 Pulitzer Prize

-The collective 37-person staff of the Miami Herald received the 2022 Pulitzer Prize for Breaking News for its investigative reporting of the collapse and its causes.
+The collective 37-person staff of the Miami Herald received the 2022 Pulitzer Prize for Breaking News Reporting for its investigative reporting of the collapse and its causes.

 Legislation

+The Florida counties of Miami-Dade and Broward had a system of 40-year structural inspections from the mid-1970s, created in response to the DEA building collapse of August 1974 that claimed the lives of seven DEA agents.
+In Broward County, the recertification scheme was introduced in 2005 and became operative in January 2006.
+Some structures were exempted from the mandatory inspection provision in both the counties.
+This included: